jmhend/DrawableCopier/README.md

 ## Disclaimer

-This script has only yet been lightly tested.
+This script has only yet been lightly tested (and only on OSX).
 Shoot me a note or fork if you find any bugs.
 Cheers!